community-ssu/gtk/pygame/readme.txt

      * surfarrays should be able to do RGBA along with RGB
      * draw with transparancy
      * draw large sets of primitives with a single call
+     * drawing offsets, perhaps as subsurfaces
+     * new scale2x, scale3x, and scale4x from hiend3d
+     * switch Numeric to numarray (see docs on how to do both)
+     * audio resampling

    License